adikele/covid-19-visualizations/README.md

 # covid-19-visualizations
-By Aditya Kelekar, dt:1.8.2020
+By Aditya Kelekar, dt:1.8.2020, rev: 12.8.2020

 PROJECT PLAN:
+Stage 1 (completed 1.8.2020): covid19CountriesAndCases.py
-Stage 1 (ready): Country plots for a fixed date
+Country bar graphs for a fixed date

+Stage 2 (completed 12.8.2020): covid_bargraphs.py
+Country bar graphs for a fixed date: reformatted version of covid19CountriesAndCases.py with functions performing specific tasks

-Stage 2 (in the works): Country plots showing growth/decline of cases reported over a period
+Stage 3 (in the works):
+(i) Country plots showing growth/decline of cases reported over a period (ii) Program to include data fetching from APIs, and also a GUI interface

 PROGRAM DESCRIPTION:
 Program displays Covid-19 data taking its source from a .csv file with worldwide figures.